 We welcome all students to compare CCA to other local Diesel programs.
-Our unique format and full time program allows students to earn their Associates Degree quickly to get a career started.
+Our unique format and full-time program allows students to earn their Associates Degree quickly to get a career started.
 Please review the list of courses offered in our program.

-Course programming and CCA catelog details:
+Course programming and CCA catalog details:

 This program has been approved by and does require completion of specific courses.
-Below you can click on the link that will guide you to the College Catelog and course details.
+Below you can click on the link that will guide you to the College Catalog and course details.
 Coursework necessary to receive an A.A.S. in Diesel Power Mechanics.
-Each cohort has the permission to list courses in varied order to serve students accordingly.
+Each cohort has permission to list courses in varied order to serve students accordingly.